The choice to be a medium is not a choice that many mediums make with a faint heart.

 I left my job.

-And I left my long-term boyfriend.
+I left a long-term boyfriend.

 I didn’t expect to be gone an entire lifetime though that’s ultimately what happened.